R89G/Power-BI-Projects/README.md

 # Power-BI-Projects
-Power BI Dashboards build over time for different needs.
+Power BI Dashboards are built over time for different needs, and I want to present them to you several projects I created and get your feedback.